alechume/CGI_KEEPV1/Documentation/KEEPAppInstallation.md

 		![Hosts](Images/KEEPAppInstallation/Hosts.jpg)

 		8. Save the hosts file
-	15. You should now be able to access your Django project from your custom hostname
+	15. You should now be able to access your Django project from your custom hostname.
+Example: `alec.keepapi.com/model/`
 	16. You can now move on to [Connecting KEEPApp to Jira](#ConnectKEEPAppJira)

 ### <a id="ConnectKEEPAppJira">Connecting KEEPApp to Jira</a>